Freelancers in the World of IT

 The freelancers’ job is to complete the tasks before the deadline.
 For completing the tasks, they receive a fee.

 The fee is most often on an hourly or daily basis.
 The reason behind this: a fixed fee contract can only be signed between the parties if the scope of the project, the tasks to be performed are completely definite.
+This is especially relevant for freelancers, who often operate within less rigid frameworks.

 If the end product can be defined precisely, meaning that there is a detailed requirement specification, then a fixed price agreement is an option.
 Of course, the risks will resurface: Is there anyone else who can affect me delivering the product on time?
-What if the customer changes the requirements, etc.
+What if the customer changes the requirements, etc. For freelancers, this adds an extra layer of complexity, as their success often relies on clear communication and well-defined deliverables.

 IT is moving towards agility.
 Monolith requirement systems are not needed anymore, fast delivery units are (see DevOps).
 As well as flexible environments for development where everything happens to satisfy customers and end-users.
 As a result, the requirement for IT experts and suppliers is: be flexible, adapt to the newest needs, make a system that your customers love!
-It is not the contract you should wave around; but the results of the project.
+It is not the contract you should wave around, but the results of the project.

 6. Simultaneous Projects